LendingTree Reveals Where Homebuyers See the Most Mortgage Lender Competition

 Mortgage rates are rising, recently reaching the highest levels in seven years.
-One of the most effective ways borrowers can adjust to rising rates is by shopping around to get the best APR.
-LendingTree tracks the savings available each week in our Mortgage Rate Competition Index, and thus far, consumers who have shopped for the best rates in 2018 have averaged a savings of $28,000 for a $300,000 loan, almost 10% of the loan amount.
+One of the most effective ways borrowers can adjust to rising rates is by shopping around to get their best APR.
+LendingTree tracks the savings available each week in our Mortgage Rate Competition Index, and thus far, consumers who have shopped for their best rates in 2018 have averaged a savings of $28,000 for a $300,000 loan, almost 10% of the loan amount.

 How are borrowers able to realize these savings?
 The mortgage market is not monolithic — it varies across the country.
 Lenders are active in different regions at different intensities.
 This means that some areas have more lenders than others, and, as a result, more opportunities for borrowers to save by shopping.

 The Home Mortgage Disclosure Act (HMDA) requires lenders to report their activities every year.
 From this HMDA data, which represents over 7.3 million mortgages originated in 2017, we can evaluate how competitive markets are by looking at their market share distribution.

 One way to do this is to use the Herfindahl-Hirschman Index (HHI), which uses a formula to calculate how competitive a market is.
 HHI is a well-respected measure; for example, the Department of Justice uses it in evaluating mergers for antitrust violations to ensure a merger is not reducing competition to an extent that would harm consumers.
 We won’t get into the technical details of the calculation, but it creates a score that ranges from close to zero to 10,000, with a lower number indicating less market concentration and thus greater competition among lenders, which could mean more opportunities for consumers to find lower rates by shopping around.